The youth council will deepen San Antonio youth engagement in the Climate Action and Adaptation Plan in its second year.

 About EcoRise

 EcoRise develops the next generation of green leaders by enlivening conventional classrooms with academically aligned K–12 curricula that introduce students to environmental literacy, social innovation, and hands-on design skills.
 EcoRise is currently supporting over 4,000 teachers in helping over 246,000 students solve real-world sustainability challenges concerning energy, water, waste, transportation, air quality, food, and public spaces.
 The program focuses on enhancing STEM education, promoting sustainability, introducing students to green careers, and helping students develop 21st-century skills.
-To learn more about EcoRise, visit ecorise.org.
+To learn more about EcoRise, visit www.ecorise.org.